awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.concepts.md

 You can specify the TTL setting for the query cache when you create a new DAX cluster\.
 For more information, see [Managing DAX Clusters ](DAX.cluster-management.md)\.

 DAX also maintains an LRU list for the query cache\.
 The list tracks when a result set was first written to the cache, and when the result was last read from the cache\.
 If the query cache becomes full, DAX evicts older result sets \(even if they have not expired yet\) to make room for new result sets\.
 The LRU algorithm is always enabled for the query cache, and is not user\-configurable\.

+If you specify zero as the *query cache* TTL setting, the query response will not be cached\.

 For detailed information about the consistency of the query cache in DAX, see [DAX Query Cache Behavior](DAX.consistency.md#DAX.consistency.query-cache)\.